jgumbley/SecMake/README.md

 ```

 This will open a browser window and prompt you to log in with your Google account.

+Note: The Google Cloud SDK (gcloud) is a dependency for authentication.
+See the documentation [here](https://cloud.google.com/sdk/docs/install).

 To remove your stored credentials, run: